 I am so bad in fact that if I have to lead a project, I can go so far as doing the tasks of myself and my team mates just to avoid having to police others into doing their parts!
 And just like that, I have a solid reputation of “getting the job done” even if those responsible choose not to.
 But how fair is that to myself?
 And what a self destructive habit to cultivate!

 In the end we’re all given the same 24 hours in a day, and each of us is responsible for how their time is spent, not just for a day but for the whole of our lives.
 It’s not fair to yourself to use your own time (which equates to your life) in taking on the burden of others.

-Admittedly, it’s important to offer assistance to others when we can, but we must know when to draw the line between helping others and being sucked into their problems.
+Admittedly, it is important to offer assistance to others when we can, but we must know when to draw the line between helping others and being sucked into their problems.
 Or worse, becoming the go to person for others to unload their burdens on.

-Ask yourself this; How high does my own happiness rate in my life?
+Ask yourself this; How high does my own happiness rank in my life?

-Remember that your life and happiness are important too so do not sacrifice them for the convenience of others!
+Remember that your life and happiness are important too so don’t sacrifice them for the convenience of others!